-This course works to install confidence to overcome physical resistance and to control the person under arrest or being restrained.
+This course works to instill confidence to overcome physical resistance and to control the person who is under arrest or being restrained.
 This course aids to reduce the likelihood of injury to the peace officer, minimize the use of excessive force and positive self-image with physical and mental conditioning.
 Basic techniques on how to best defend against certain common types of attack and reasonable force necessary to overcome the resistance being offered, analysis of physical confrontations and basic principles are demonstrated with practical exercises.
 Lectures include terminology used when documenting and testifying in court regarding the use of force compliance techniques.
 The use of chemical agents is also covered.
 Students will learn proper deployment techniques and then be exposed to chemical agents.
 In order to enroll in this course a student must have approval by a Minnesota Professional Peace Officer Education Program Coordinator and successful completion of psychological and physical exams.
-Completion Requirements: A minimum of a ${}{c}C{i}$ grade will be required to pass this course.
-(Prerequisites: CRJU 2122, EMC 1121, LAWE 2119.
-Other requirements: Law Enforcement or Criminal Justice major).
+Completion Requirements: A minimum of a C grade will be required to pass this course.
+(Prerequisites: Program Approval).